-Trainer has also held assistant coaching positions at Temple (1990-91), Frostburg State (1992), Colgate (1993-94) and New Haven (1995-96).
-He is a 1989 graduate of Dickinson College where he received a Bachelor of Arts degree in English.
-Trainer earned a Master’s degree in Education from Temple in 1992 and a Master’s degree in Counseling and Human Relations from Villanova in 2004.
+Trainer came to the Wildcats in 1997 after serving as Defensive Coordinator at New Haven for two years.
+He has also coached at Colgate, Frostburg State and Temple.
+Trainer is a 1990 graduate of Dickinson where he earned a Bachelor of Arts degree in English.
+He earned a Master’s in Education from Temple in 1992 and a Master’s in Counseling and Human Relations from Villanova in 2004.

 Trainer and his wife Moreen reside in Glenside, Pa. with their 17-year-old son Liam, 15-year-old son Dillon and 13-year-old daughter Keira.